 Reviewers have described Randall Shinn’s music as “lyrical,” “compelling,” and “lusciously beautiful.”
 His compositions range in mood from witty to fiercely passionate, and reviewers have praised their expressive power, calling them “stunning” and “spell-binding.”

-His orchestral music has been performed by the Phoenix Symphony, ProMusica Chamber Orchestra of Columbus, Mesa Symphony, Flagstaff Symphony, Arizona State University, and the Greater Twin Cities Youth Symphonies.
-His operas have been staged by Arizona State University, New Mexico State University, and the University of Colorado, and workshopped by Utah Festival Opera.
+His orchestral music has been performed by the Phoenix Symphony, San Jose Chamber Orchestra, ProMusica Chamber Orchestra of Columbus, Mesa Symphony, Flagstaff Symphony, and Arizona State University.
+His operas have been staged by Arizona State University, New Mexico State University, University of Colorado, and workshopped by Utah Festival Opera.
 His choral, vocal, and chamber works have been performed in the United States and Europe.
 He has received support from the National Endowment for the Arts (as both librettist and composer), the Arizona Commission on the Arts, and ASCAP.
 Shinn has had composer residencies at New Mexico State University, the University of Colorado, Montalvo, Ucross, and Brush Creek Ranch.